rrwick/Filtlong/README.md

             length = 4230       mean quality = 25.11      window quality =  6.40
 ```

-And here is the read visualised with child ranges in blue and bad ranges in red (numbers are length in kbp):
+And here is the read visualised with child ranges in blue and bad ranges in red (values are length in kbp):
 <p align="center"><img src="misc/trim_split_example_real_read.png" alt="Real read trim split" width="100%"></p>

-You can see that the result of trimming/splitting is that we've turned a very long read with some bad regions into some smaller reads (one of which is still quite long) without bad regions.
+Trimming/splitting has turned a very long read with some bad regions into some smaller reads (one of which is still quite long) without bad regions.
 Depending on the output thresholds (like `--min_length` and `--keep_percent`) many of the smaller child reads may fail and won't be outputted, leaving us with just the longest child reads.

 ## FAQ

 * Why is the logo a hot dog?
   * It's a _footlong_ hot dog.
 Filtlong... footlong... get it?!
-Not all my Australian colleagues were familiar, so maybe footlong hot dogs are a US thing.
+Not all my Australian colleagues were familiar with footlong hot dogs, so maybe they are a US thing.
 Leave it to Americans to take a fatty, unhealthy food and make an extra large version :smile:
 * Why does Filtlong use a k-mer size of 16 when hashing reference k-mers?
   * Because I can fit a 16-mer sequence neatly into a 32-bit unsigned integer ([like this](https://github.com/rrwick/Filtlong/blob/ce99bc062bb1611f38deb5e7502cfb66b98598ae/src/kmers.cpp#L222-L229)).
 It also seemed like a good balance between small k-mers where there's more risk of chance matches and large k-mers where noisy long reads will struggle to match.
 I haven't empirically tested the effectiveness of different k-mer sizes though – might be good to check out for a future version of Filtlong.